Sleicreider/GameTool/README.md

 # GameTool

+No new updates for the next few months.

 Download v0.01 here: https://drive.google.com/file/d/1yGMOSqNJvlEhq8EDB1WJEiWZnoZENzHb/view?usp=sharing

 This project should make it easier to see all important PC infos in one window.